 Finally, it is difficult to find companies that mention a standard of zero tolerance for attacks against human rights defenders in their human rights policies or suppliers' codes of conduct, and it is even more rare that companies include human rights defenders as part of their due diligence process, or report measures taken to prevent and mitigate negative impacts in this area.
-FIDH has been working on this problem since 1997, through the work of the Observatory for the Protection of Human Rights Defenders.
-One of the priority areas for action, indeed, is land and environmental rights defenders, many of them small-scale farmers and indigenous community leaders.
-In 2020, the Business and Human Rights Resource Centre tracked 572 attacks against defenders working on business-related human rights issues.
-More than a third of all cases originated from a lack of consultation or a failure to secure the free, prior, and informed consent of affected communities.
+FIDH has been working on this problem since 1997, through the work of the Observatory for the Protection of Human Rights Defenders.63 One of the priority areas for action, indeed, is land and environmental rights defenders, many of them small-scale farmers and indigenous community leaders.
+In 2020, the Business and Human Rights Resource Centre tracked 572 attacks against defenders working on business-related human rights issues.64 More than a third of all cases originated from a lack of consultation or a failure to secure the free, prior, and informed consent of affected communities.
 From a sector perspective, agribusiness represents 24% of all cases, and is the second most dangerous sector for human rights defenders, after mining.

 For Investors: In the case of companies in the food and beverage sector, since it is a particularly risky sector for human rights defenders, investors need to conduct enhanced due diligence and pay attention to how companies in their portfolios are addressing the impacts on human rights defenders.
-Specifically, they should verify that companies include human rights and environmental defenders as part of their human rights due diligence process.
+Specifically, they should verify that companies include human rights and environmental defenders as part of their human rights commitments for their operations and supply chains, and as part of their human rights due diligence process.65